“Sir, finishing this fight…”

 I’d grown up seeing countless Earth invasion films – from your big-budget blockbusters like Independence Day, to Peter Cushing’s Daleks – Invasion Earth: 2150 A.D.

-It had all been done, whereas Halo grabbed and held my interest because it presented something a little more unique, which Halo 2 dialled up to eleven by making the focus of the story the emotional growth and Hero’s Journey of an alien character.
+It had all been done, whereas Halo grabbed and held my interest because it presented something far more unique, which Halo 2 dialled up to eleven by making the focus of the story the emotional growth and Hero’s Journey of an alien character.

-I’ve often wondered whether my opinion would change, whether there was something I was missing that would suddenly click in my mind to make me go “ah, that’s what they meant!”… but it’s been almost thirteen years since Halo 2 came out.
+I’ve often wondered whether my opinion would change, whether there was something I was missing that would suddenly click in my mind to make me go “Ah, that’s what they meant,” but it’s been well over a decade since Halo 2 came out.
 I still regularly replay the campaign, and it’s still one of my favourites.

 To me, Halo 2 is a rare instance where I’m glad the final product didn’t reflect the marketing.
 I think it’s far better for what it is than what it was initially pitched to be.It rather saddens me that Bungie does not look back fondly on Halo 2 at all.
 In fact, as I mentioned earlier, various members involved in the development of that game are still beating themselves up about it whenever it’s brought up in an interview – such as the relatively recent article ‘The Complete, Untold History of Halo’ from VICE.